 Q: When a customer's light bulb goes on related to SAP BTP, what business and technology challenges can they see they can overcome?

 A: I will start with the easiest one, a no-brainer, which every customer is probably already using.
 If they were to change, enrich, or build a new user interface, they are already using BTP, which they might not realize.
 Either their system integrator or developers are already using BTP to change Fiori UI screens or enrich them.
-Secondly, when customers are transitioning from ECC to S/4HANA, they are supposed to do custom code checks to determine how much custom work they have done in the ECC system Identifying that custom code while upgrading the existing on-premise system is a huge undertaking.
-Now, if they were to use an ABAP stack in BTP, they would be able to do it instantly because that is upgraded and updated on a monthly basis, and we have the latest and greatest in terms of connecting to their on-premise system.
-Customers don't realize that BTP is now available for their ECC systems, on-premise systems, and hybrid cloud environments.
+Secondly, when customers are transitioning from ECC to S/4HANA, they are supposed to do custom code checks to determine how much custom work they have done in the ECC system Identifying that custom code while upgrading the existing on-premises system is a huge undertaking.
+Now, if they were to use an ABAP stack in BTP, they would be able to do it instantly because that is upgraded and updated on a monthly basis, and we have the latest and greatest in terms of connecting to their on-premises system.
+Customers don't realize that BTP is now available for their ECC systems, on-premises systems, and hybrid cloud environments.
 This is a huge total cost of ownership (TCO) gain to customers instantly.
 Customers can now build, enrich, and automate applications that are no-code solutions to drive quicker value.
 Finally, every customer has to transform their interface when they move from ECC.
 This is where BTP’s integration suite and DWC predefined content come in handy to drive this quick value again.

 Q: How would you assess the increased awareness and adoption of SAP BTP this past year?